The Honorable Sheri Polster Chappell

 Who handles pleas in criminal cases?

-Answer: Judge Chappell generally refers change of plea to the assigned Magistrate Judge.
+Answer: Judge Chappell generally refers change of pleas to the assigned Magistrate Judge.

 What is your policy concerning nolo contendere or Alford?